MortalFlame/Impostor/README.md

 - Players are identified using a unique browser ID
 - Temporary disconnects are handled gracefully
 - Words and hints can be easily expanded in `words.json`
+- Lobby list only shows lobbies in "lobby" phase (not in-game lobbies)
+- Lobby list automatically updates when lobbies are created/ended

 ---